freenome/kube-job-cleaner/README.rst

     $ make push

-Deploying (see kubernetes-deployment repo for more information):
+Deploying uses files in the kubernetes-deployment repo:

 .. code-block:: bash

-    $ cd kubernetes-deployment
+    $ cd <path_to_kubernetes-deployment>
     $ ./bin/deploy.py {dev,production} kube-job-cleaner <image_tag>

 There are a few options: